MSc Applied Transfusion and Transplantation Science *

 - An undergraduate degree (at least 2:2, or equivalent) in a relevant subject.

-- Qualifications OR relevant experience deemed equivalent by the Programme Leader.
+- Qualifications and/or relevant experience (and the ability to study at MSc Level) deemed equivalent by the Programme Leader.

 When writing your personal statement you should include whether you have previous transfusion and/or transplantation based experience.
 This is beneficial, but not essential, and we welcome applications from recent graduates.